yaowser/DDS-Case-Study-2/README.md

 "Orange.xlsx" is the original orange dataset with prework

-"caseStudy2.pdf" is the original assignment sheet
+"Case study 2 -401.pdf" is the original assignment sheet

-"caseStudy2.docx" is the original assignment sheet converted into word
+"Case study 2.docx" is the original assignment sheet converted into word

+"SP500.txt" is the scaffolding code to do Question 2